-BIO: Rosario Ubiera-Minaya is an afro-Latina leader, community activist and social entrepreneur originally from the Dominican Republic.
-Rosario has over 25 years of experience working and advocating for systemic change, social justice, and equity, on behalf of the Latinx community, in the areas of education, housing, voter engagement, public health, and the arts.
+Rosario Ubiera-Minaya is a leader, community activist, and social entrepreneur originally from the Dominican Republic.
+She has over 25 years of experience working and advocating for systemic change, social justice, and equity, on behalf of the Latinx community, in the areas of education, housing, voter engagement, public health, and the arts.
 She has successfully developed and implemented initiatives that have made impactful contributions to promoting the social and economic wellbeing of the Latinx community.

-She has received numerous awards and recognitions including the Rising Star Award for Outstanding Leadership in Community Development from the Massachusetts Association of Community Development Coalitions and, the Community Service Award from the Massachusetts League of Community Health Centers; she was recognized as Community Hero by the Negro Election Day Association and as a Boston’s Hispanic Hero by the Commonwealth of Massachusetts.
+She has received numerous awards and recognitions; most recently, 2019 Hispanic Heritage Leader by the New England Patriots Foundation and the Kraft Family Foundation; “Inspirational Woman of 2019” from Latina Center MARIA, and “Unsung Heroine” by the Massachusetts Commission on the Status of Women.
+Other recognitions include the Rising Star Award for Outstanding Leadership in Community Development from the Massachusetts Association of Community Development Coalitions, a Community Service Award from the Massachusetts League of Community Health Centers and was recognized as Community Hero and as Boston’s Hispanic Hero by the Negro Election Day Association and the Commonwealth of Massachusetts respectively.

 She is currently serving as an advisor to Essex County Community Foundation’s Creative County Initiative and their Racial Equity Strategy Group, as a Trustee for Essex Heritage, as an appointed commissioner for the Salem Cultural Council and as an advisor to the Latino Economic Advancement Advisory Council by Metro Credit Union.
 She is a member of the North Shore Latino Business Association and the Massachusetts Creative Collective.
 Most recently Rosario has been accepted as a participant for the 2020-2021 Institute of Nonprofit Practice Core program.